Mediterranean diet may reduce risk of frailty in old age

 There has been “a lot of research on types of exercise (which show this is good for you) but far less on the role of diet - for example, different types of diet such as the Mediterranean diet,” Walters added.

-The researchers reviewed and re-analyzed data from previously published studies conducted in China, France, Italy and Spain.
-All the studies had scored the participants’ diets according to how closely they adhered to Mediterranean principles, with a score of 6-9 representing the highest adherence and 0-3 representing the lowest.
+The researchers reviewed and re-analysed data from previously published studies conducted in China, France, Italy and Spain.
+All the studies had scored the participants’ diets according to how closely they adhered to Mediterranean principles, with a score of 6-9 representing the highest adherence, and 0-3 representing the lowest.
 On average, participants were followed for about four years.

-The average age of people in these studies was 70s-80s, so the findings suggest that following this diet as an older adult may have beneficial effects in maintaining health and independence, Walters said.
+The average age of people in these studies was 70s to 80s, so the findings suggest that following this diet as an older adult may have beneficial effects in maintaining health and independence, Walters said.

 The study cannot prove, however, that adhering to a Mediterranean diet is what prevents frailty, she acknowledged.